interledger/rfcs/0012-common-ledger-api/0012-common-ledger-api.md

 ### Transfer Resource
 [Transfer resource]: #transfer-resource

 A transfer represents money being moved around _within a single ledger_.
 A transfer debits one account and credits another account for the exact same amount.
+A transfer can be conditional upon a supplied [Crypto-Condition][], in which case it executes automatically when presented with the fulfillment for the condition.
+(Assuming the transfer has not expired or been rejected first.)
+If no Crypto-Condition is specified, the transfer is unconditional, and executes as soon as it is prepared.

 The Common Ledger API does not define a way to add or remove money from the ledger; the methods defined here always maintain a zero sum across all account balances.
 However, you can effectively add money to a ledger by transferring it from an "issuer" account whose balance is allowed to go negative.

-A transfer can be conditional upon a supplied [Crypto-Condition][], in which case it executes automatically when presented with the fulfillment for the condition.
-(Assuming the transfer has not expired or been canceled first.)
-If no crypto-condition is specified, the transfer is unconditional, and executes as soon as it is prepared.

 A transfer object contains the fields from the following table.
 Some fields are _Server-provided_, meaning they cannot be set directly by clients.
 Fields that are "Optional" or "Server-provided" in the following table may be omitted by clients submitting transfer objects to the API, but **those fields are not optional to implement**.
 All fields, including the `memo` fields, must be implemented for the Common Ledger API to work properly.
 Fields of nested objects are indicated with a dot (`.`) character; no field names contain a dot literal.